1D-ta/KRR_Prolog/report.md

 However, the system demoted them properly — not mistaking presence of common/general symptoms for a likely match.

 This suggests the normalization strategy (i.e., dividing matched symptoms by total disease symptoms) is working well.

-## Final Conclusion
-This Prolog-based expert system effectively mimics a basic medical diagnosis by collecting symptoms, matching them to known conditions, and presenting likelihood-based results.
-It’s simple, explainable, and performs well across varied test cases.
-While limited in scope, it demonstrates how rule-based logic can support diagnostic reasoning in an interpretable and structured way.